Know Where To Go

 3) Other virtual options:

-4) Visit Health811 (formerly TeleHealth Ontario) - 24 hours a day, seven days a week to get health advice, help navigate health services, find information and speak to a nurse.
+4) Visit Health811 (formerly Telehealth Ontario) — available 24 hours a day, seven days a week to get health advice, help navigating health services, find information, and speak to a nurse.

 • Acne